Anchor text is the clickable text in a hyperlink. It serves to provide users with additional information about what they can find on a linked website.

 In the past, many gray- or black-hat SEO strategies were used with anchor text, and they boasted significant results.

 Nowadays, the SEO community is full of contradictory opinions on the efficiency of one type of anchor text over the other.
 People who want to play by the rules avoid over-optimizing anchor text.
-Other SEOs suggest using percentage-based systems of implementing anchor text types which are supposed to grant a significant ranking boost.
+Meanwhile, some SEOs suggest using percentage-based systems of implementing anchor text types which are supposed to grant a significant ranking boost.

-As a website owner, you don’t usually have full control over the anchor text used for backlinks to your domain anyway.
+As a website owner, you don’t usually have complete control over the anchor text used for backlinks to your domain anyway.
 One exception to this is when you are guest-posting, which is a rare occurrence anyway.

 Yes, you should keep your anchor text informative whenever possible, just as the Google Developers documentation suggests.
 The thing is, it looks like it doesn’t matter which anchor type you go with.